 J. Scott Penny.
 Mr. Penny has been one of our Regional Presidents since July 2010 and our Chief Acquisitions Officer since January 2011 and serves as director and as an executive officer for several of our subsidiaries.
 He served as Regional Executive Vice President from 2002 to July 2010.
-Mr. Penny oversees retail operations in Connecticut, Illinois, Indiana, Kentucky, Massachusetts, New Hampshire, New Jersey and Pennsylvania.
-Since 2010, Mr. Penny has also overseen the operations of Florida Intracoastal Underwriters, Limited Company and Axiom Re, Inc. in Florida and North Carolina.
+Mr. Penny oversees retail operations in Illinois and Kentucky and is responsible for the oversight of Arrowhead General Insurance Agency, based in San Diego, California, and certain of its affiliates ("Arrowhead").
+Since 2010, Mr. Penny has also overseen the operations of Florida Intracoastal Underwriters, Limited Company and Axiom Re, LP in Florida and North Carolina.
 From 1999 until January 2003, Mr. Penny served as profit center leader of our Indianapolis, Indiana retail office.
 Prior to that, Mr. Penny served as profit center leader of our Jacksonville, Florida retail office from 1997 to 1999.
 From 1989 to 1997, Mr. Penny was employed as an account executive and marketing representative in our Daytona Beach, Florida office.